kant2002/EngLang/README.md

 Self-contained function which calculated Fibonacci number
 ```
 Calculate factorial of a number ->
-    if the number is 0 then return 1.
+    if a number is 0 then return 1.
-    if the number is 1 then return 1.
+    if a number is 1 then return 1.
-    let previous number is number minus 1.
+    let a previous number is a number minus 1.
-    calculate factorial of the previous number into the previous factorial.
+    calculate factorial of a previous number into a previous factorial.
-    return the previous factorial multiply the number.
+    return a previous factorial multiply a number.
 ```
 After looking at this sample it is not clear to me how
 - take reference results of function execution.